The Man Flow Yoga Story

 My first yoga experience was on complete accident.

-As it so happened, I was already planning on going to the gym after visiting the tailor, and a class was starting in the next 15 minutes.
-I approached the instructor, wearing my lacrosse hoodie and sweatpants, and asked whether or not this class would be useful for me.
+As it so happened, I was already planning on going to the gym after visiting a tailor, and a Bikram Yoga class was starting in the next 15 minutes.
+I had always wanted to try yoga, but the opportunity just hadn’t presented itself.

 She told me that it would really help with my flexibility, my endurance, and toning up my muscles.
 I definitely needed to work on flexibility.
 And who wouldn’t want to improve muscle tone?
 So I said, okay, let’s do it.